Review: ‘Griffin in Summer,’ starring Everett Blunck, Melanie Lynskey, Owen Teague, Abby Ryder Fortson and Kathryn Newton

 For the past three or four years, Eileen has been working as a secretary/administrative assistant at Moorehead, a boys’ juvenile detention center, which is essentially a prison.
 It’s mentioned at one point in the movie that Eileen is a college dropout.
 At her job, Eileen isn’t very well-liked by the other secretaries in the office, because she’s quiet and keeps mostly to herself.
 Mrs. Murray (played by Siobhan Fallon Hogan) and Mrs. Stevens (played by Tonye Patano) are the two of the nosy co-workers who speak in gossipy and condescending tones to Eileen.

 The beginning of the movie shows that Eileen is very introverted, but she’s not as prim and proper as she appears to the outside world.
-Eileen is kind of a kinky voyeur: She puts ice down her underwear after watching a couple’s makeout session.
+Eileen is kind of a kinky voyeur: She puts ice down her underwear after watching a couple’s makeout session in a nearby parked car.
 Eileen’s love life is non-existent, but she has vivid sexual fantasies about having sex with a Moorehead guard named Randy (played by Owen Teague), who’s about the same age as Eileen.

 However, someone else on the job arouses Eileen’s sexual interest even more than Randy.
 Her name is Rebecca St. John (played by Anne Hathaway), who is Moorehead’s newly hired prison psychologist.
 Eileen is entranced with Rebecca from the moment that she meets this new co-worker.
 Rebecca, who is originally from New York City, looks and acts more like a glamorous movie star than a psychologist.